 Technical Details

 Truma Combi D comfort plus saves space and weight in your motorhome or RV with an RV furnace and water heater in one appliance.
 Backed by years of engineering, experience, and industry knowledge, Truma has integrated a 2.64 gal.
 (10L) water tank into the furnace.
 This way, the water will be heated even in cold weather.
 In warmer weather, you can get hot water for your shower and everyday needs independent of the furnace.
-The added 20,400 BTU/h operating level makes the Combi D comfort plus powerful enough for larger travel trailers and motorhomes.
+In addition to the two-in-one functionality, the Combi D comfort plus is powered by diesel and also has integrated electric heating elements for a single-fuel RV.
+The heater offers modes for every camping lifestyle: gas mode for self-sufficient “off-the-grid” camping, electric mode for full hook-up at the campsite, and mixed mode for efficient heating in extremely low temperatures.
+Truma Combi D models have six operating levels while in fuel mode to give RVers more control of the heat output and fuel consumption.

 Visit our blog to find articles that will help you extend your camping season and get the most out of your RV: